MadCommy/battleships/README.md

 * Lucky: Like Fair AI, but hits with higher probability with no information.

 Multiplayer over TCP with one other player on the same network.
+Other player must run the client program on their computer, and enter the host's IP address as displayed on the host's computer.

+## Gameplay

+1. Run the main file, and follow the instructions to setup the game.
+2. While playing, type the coordinates of each shot to fire a shot (e.g. D3).